Vanishing of Brauer classes on K3 surfaces under reduction: Introduction

 \subsection{Prior work and applications}

-The question of triviality of Brauer classes on smooth projective surfaces under specialization has been raised in \cite{frei-hassett-alvarado}.
-The authors proved {\it loc. cit.} that on a K3 surface, a Brauer class becomes trivial for a positive density of primes, when the following assumptions are satisfied: the endomorphism field $E$ of the transcendental lattice of $X_\sigma(\C)$ is totally real and $\dim_E(T(X_\sigma(\C)))$ is odd.
-If these assumptions are not satisfied, then Charles \cite{charles-Picard-number} proved that the set in \Cref{main} has density zero, up to a finite extension of $K$.
+The question of triviality of Brauer classes on smooth projective surfaces under reduction has been raised in \cite{frei-hassett-alvarado}.
+The authors proved {\it loc. cit.} that on a K3 surface, a Brauer class becomes trivial for a positive density of primes, when the following assumptions are satisfied: the endomorphism field $E$ of $\mathrm{T}(X_\sigma(\C))$ is totally real and $\dim_E(\mathrm{T}(X_\sigma(\C)))$ is odd.
+If these assumptions are not satisfied and if the Brauer class is transcendental, then as explained in the introduction of \cite{frei-hassett-alvarado}, the set in \Cref{main} has density zero, up to a finite extension of $K$, by a result of Charles \cite[Theorem 1-(1)]{charles-Picard-number}.
 Our result hence gives a fairly general answer to this question with no assumptions on the Hodge structure of $X$, see \cite[Remark 1.4]{frei-hassett-alvarado}.
 The technical conditions appearing in the theorem are artifacts of the proof and we explain their appearance in the strategy of the proof below.

+\Cref{main} has several applications to rationality problems of cubic fourfolds and derived equivalences of twisted K3 surfaces which have been developed in \cite{frei-hassett-alvarado}, see \S\S 1.2, 1.3.
+It has also the following application:

+\begin{corollary} Let $X$ be an elliptic K3 surface over a number field $K$ which admits a multisection of degree coprime to the product of the discriminant of $\mathrm{T}(X_\sigma(\C))$ and the primes of bad reduction of $X$.
+Then there exists infinitely many primes $\mathfrak{P}$ where the elliptic fibration on $X_{\mathfrak{P}}$ admits a section. \end{corollary}

-\Cref{main} has several applications to rationality problems of cubic fourfolds and derived equivalences of twisted K3 surfaces which have been developed in \cite{frei-hassett-alvarado}. \Cref{main} admits also a natural formulation over the complex numbers and in this case it follows from the results of \cite[\S 17.3]{voisin}, which can be furthermore sharpened into an equidistribution type statement in the spirit of \cite{tayouequi,tayoutholozan}.
-We simply formulate the statement here. \begin{theorem} Let $\mathscr{X}\rightarrow S$ be a non-isotrivial smooth projective family of K3 surfaces over a complex quasi-projective algebraic variety $S$ and let $\alpha$ be a Brauer class on the generic fiber $\mathscr{X}_\eta$.
-Then the locus in $S$ where the specialization of the Brauer class $\alpha$ vanishes is analytically dense and equidistributed with respect to the metric given by the Chern form of the Hodge bundle. \end{theorem}
+\Cref{main} admits also a natural formulation over the complex numbers and in this case it follows from the results of \cite[\S 17.3]{voisin}, which can be furthermore sharpened into an equidistribution type statement in the spirit of \cite{tayouequi,tayoutholozan}.
+We simply formulate the statement here. \begin{theorem} Let $\mathscr{X}\rightarrow \mathscr S$ be a non-isotrivial smooth projective family of K3 surfaces over a complex quasi-projective algebraic variety $S$ and let $\alpha$ be a Brauer class on the generic fiber $\mathscr{X}_\eta$.
+Then the locus in $\mathscr S$ where the reduction of the Brauer class $\alpha$ vanishes is analytically dense and equidistributed with respect to the metric given by the Chern form of the Hodge bundle. \end{theorem}